Call It Off (band): Abandoned and breakup (2016-2022)

-In March 2016, Call It Off had planned to make another release, but they held back on the release, due to making a deal to be signed with Sony Music.
+In March 2016, Call It Off had planned to make another release, but they held back on the release, due to signing with Sony Music for their next album.
 The band announced that they made this deal on April 21, 2016.
 The previously cancelled single, "Abandoned", was then released on August 26, 2016.
 On December 2, 2016 the band announced their second album, Abandoned, alongside the new single, "Death or Glory".
 Before the release of the new album, the band also released the single, "Scream Your Heart Out", on January 6, 2017.
 The album released on January 20, 2017, followed by a tour later that year that went from November 2, 2017 to December 23, 2017.

 Following Abandoned, Call It Off released 3 singles, "Young" (2018), "Maybe I Don't Wanna Know" (2019), and "Every Little Thing" (2019).

 On February 5, 2020, the band announced that they would be breaking up after one final show on May 8 that year.
-This show was eventually postponed to May 13, 2022 due to the COVID-19 Pandemic.
+This show was eventually postponed to May 13, 2022 due to the COVID-19 pandemic.
 During that time, the band chose to return to White Russian Records to write and record their final EP, Fare Well, which released the day before this show.
 Three singles were released from the EP; "Go Home", "Bury The Dead", and "I Don't Wanna Miss You".

-Reformation, lineup change, and future (2023-present)
+Reformation, lineup change, and Not Another Sad Album (2023-present)

-On February 22, 2023, Call It Off announced that they were getting back together with a new lineup.
-The new lineup consisted of Bolier and Christian returning to the band, while introducing new members replacing DeLange and Klaverdijk.
+On February 22, 2023, it was announced that Bolier and Christian had reformed Call It Off.
 The band posted a statement on their Instagram stating that DeLange and Klaverdijk had both lost their passion for the band, but had given their blessing to Bolier and Christian to continue on without them.
+In the place of their former bandmates, the two recruited their former touring keyboardist Gio Sliwa as a second guitarist and longtime friend Timmy Steenstra Toussaint as their new bassist.
 Speaking on the band's reunion Christian said that he never wanted the band to end, "but you can't do much on your own."
 He also said that "there's a lot of new music coming up.
 I've never written as much as in the last six months.
 And if it's up to me, we never stop!"
-Alongside this announcement, it was revealed that the band intends to release a new single "letting go" on March 9, 2023.
+Alongside this announcement, the band released a new single "letting go" on March 9, 2023.

+Over the next two years, the band would consistently release new standalone singles, while also combining the songs into EPs when they released a new song.
+In February 2025, Call It Off announced their third album, Not Another Sad Album, with a release date of February 21, 2025.
+This was accompanied by a new song, "Generation Y," and that the band would be embarking on a supporting tour.